-Here at SACT we have four types of drivers: contracted, who do a set amount of paid hours per week; sessional, paid drivers who drive for us as required; members, who drive for member organisations; and volunteers, who are willing to have their names passed on to member organisations to drive for them.
+At SACT we use five types of driver: contracted, who do a set amount of paid hours per week; sessional, paid drivers who drive for us as required; members, who drive for member organisations; preferred volunteers, who drive for member organisations as our drivers; and volunteers, who are willing to have their names passed on to member organisations to drive for them.
 Information on each is found below.

 To drive most of our vehicles you must be aged 25 to 75 and have a D1 entitlement on your licence.
 D1 was automatically added to licences up until 1st January 1997.
 Since then it has been categorised as an add on, simliar to PSV and HGV.
 You must undergo a course of PCV training and have it added to your licence.
 Costs start at around £800.
 Most of our 10-17 seater vehicles fall into the category, requiring D1.

 We also have three MPV size vehicles which seat up to nine, including the driver.
 These vehicles do not require a D1 entitlement, but you must be aged 25 to 75.

 Information on licence categories can be found here.

 Assuming you meet the criteria above, all you need do is register with us using this Driver Application Form and supply a copy of both sides of your driving licence.

 To have had MiDAS (Minibus Driver Awareness Scheme) training is an advantage, but all drivers are expected to complete their MiDAS training within their first year of driving our minibuses.
 Costs start at around £70 for basic and £100 for enhanced training, which includes wheelchairs.